-Professor Vellios (Director); Instructor Smith
+Professor Vellios (Director); Lecturer Day

-Courses are chosen so that a minimum of 105 academic credit hours (exclusive of physical education and military science) is met before students may enter the final semester at the Indianapolis Medical Center.
-Near the end of the third year the student's accomplishments are reviewed and an evaluation is made of his probable success as a cytotechnologist.
+Courses are chosen so that a minimum of 105 academic credit hours (exclusive of Physical Education and/or Military) is met before students may enter the final semester at Indianapolis Medical Center.
+Near the end of the third year the student's accomplishments are reviewed and an evaluation is made of his probable success as a Cytotechnologist.
 Only students employed and recommended by a pathologist may be accepted for the six month's training.
 Upon successful completion of the program a B.S. degree is conferred by the Indiana University School of Medicine.
 There is no guarantee of acceptance and students should be prepared to elect an alternate program in the College of Arts and Sciences.